Headline graphs are from Creative Commons. Oscar the Octopus is an uncopyrighted original art work created by Walter Elias Disney.

 If you are considering having a Scrum Master multi-task, ask yourself the following questions:

-· What happens if my Scrum Master just quits because of my decision to have him multi-task?
+What happens if my Scrum Master quits because of my decision to have her multi-task?

-If you do allow a Scrum Master to multi-task, look for ways to monitor that situation and, if necessary, change it.
+If you do have a Scrum Master multi-task, evaluate that situation and, if necessary, change it.
 Some changes could be:

-· Shift to the XP model whereby the more experienced team members take over much of what the Scrum Master would do, especially facilitation.
+Shift to the eXtreme Programming model whereby the more experienced team members take over much of what the Scrum Master would do, especially facilitation.
 Free up the Scrum Master to address blockers and help with data analysis.
 (Remember, XP has no separate Scrum Master-like role.
-In many situations, this is preferable).
+In some situations, this is preferable).

 Summary